Part One: Emilia

 Allen blinked rapidly in surprise at the sudden question, and he stumbled over half answers.
 Yes.
 No. Well.
 “What about you?” he stammered, trying to turn the question around.

-The Nobleman’s expression fell further.
+The Noble’s expression fell further.
 “No, I’m...You know.”
 A spare.
 Allen kicked himself inwardly at his insensitivity.
-The priest was a Nobleman, but that didn’t mean they were someone’s heir.
-All it meant was they could command Magicians, like Allen, and that ability made it risky to keep more than one Nobleman child around.
+The priest was a Noble, but that didn’t mean they were someone’s heir.
+All it meant was they could command Magicians, like Allen, and that ability made it risky to keep more than one Noble child around.
 If they weren’t the heir, they were the spare.
-It was possible Lea didn’t even know their Nobleman parent, considering they had joined the Shrine of Saint Aeryn at such a young age.
+It was possible Lea didn’t even know their Noble parent, considering they had joined the Shrine of Saint Aeryn at such a young age.